Research methods

 Designing, testing and rolling out social and cultural interventions to support better health outcomes

 We design and test new social and cultural interventions for specific clinical outcomes, running clinical trials to test their efficacy, and then working to implement them in a sustainable and scalable way and secure health commissioning both in the UK and overseas.
 Our programmes to date include singing for postnatal depression, choirs for people affected by cancer, singing for lung health, dance for Parkinson’s, and magic for hemiplegia.
 We are also working on the roll-out of social prescribing in the UK, USA and Europe, evaluating the impact on patient outcomes and health service utilisation.
-Through our clinical work, we specialise in exploring psychological and physiological outcomes including through testing of heart rate, blood pressure, saliva, and blood samples as well as validated psychological and psychiatric assessments and qualitative approaches.
+We have multiple ongoing clinical trials of social prescribing for young people, including in schools and child and adolescent mental health services.

 Identifying and testing ingredients, mechanisms, and moderators for social and leisure activities

 We develop new theoretical models to understand how and why social and leisure activities affect us.
 We have completed projects mapping the ‘active ingredients’ or ‘components’ involved in arts and cultural participation to support the development and comparison of different activities.
 We have also identified over 600 ‘mechanisms of action’ by which leisure activities can affect health outcomes and dozens of ‘moderators’ that help determine which mechanisms are activated in different contexts.
-We are currently working to map the social-ecological determinants of arts and cultural engagement as a health behaviour.
-We use the lens of ‘complexity science’ in our work, which draws on programme theory, ecological theory, and systems theory to conceptualise these relationships and we are developing new theoretical frameworks and models.
+We have also developed new theoretical models mapping the social-ecological determinants of arts and cultural engagement as a health behaviour.

 Examples of our complexity science projects include our INNATE Framework, Multi-Level Leisure Mechanisms Framework and our Social-Ecological Determinants of Arts Engagement project.